Wolftrap Odyssey of the Mind

-Please come to the Wolftrap Odyssey of the Mind parent information meeting in the Wolftrap Cafeteria on (date to be announced).
+Please come to the Wolftrap Odyssey of the Mind parent information meeting in the Wolftrap Teacher's Lounge on Tuesday, October 2, 2018 at 7pm.
 In the meantime, feel free to visit www.odysseyofthemind.com or www.novanorth.org for additional information.

 How do I sign up?

 Register by logging into your PTA account.
 Then click on the "My Account" tab on the left side.
 At that point, you'll be requested to provide your child's name, child's grade, teacher name, your name, phone number, and availability for meetings.
 Deadline to register for this season is Tuesday, October 9, 2018 Team assignments will be sent out within 2 weeks of the deadline.